Again, the big picture of this lab is as follows in this step (this page and sub-menu items) we will accomplish #1.

 After you install your VM and your Ubuntu Guest OS, please take a snapshot of your system saving its state should something go wrong.
 The actual steps required to take a snapshot are different for each VM so I will leave this for you to explore.
 Note taking a snapshot provides instructional value as you will see your Guest OS VM is just a file used by the virtual machine application (e.g. VMWare, etc.).
 This is analogous to you opening a MS Word document in MS Word.

 If you have an old computer that you are no longer using or expect to use you may turn this into a dedicated Ubuntu Linux box rather than installing a VM.
 This will work well but be sure to get everything you need off it.

 You will also find a USB/Live CD option that is available to students with very old computers.

-To get help I need the exact page in this menu LL10 menu system and the exact step you are on and a screenshot.
+To provide help throughout this lab I need the specs on your system (Mac or Windows, Virtualization software and version, exact Ubuntu, etc.), the exact page in this menu LL10 menu system and the exact step you are on and a screenshot.
 To this extent please take this opportunity to understand Help Desk challenges and improve on our Help Desk skills.